Addono/WebDemo/testing-infra-guide.md

 ## Introduction

-In this guide we are going to demo different approaches to
+In this guide we are going to showcase different approaches to building our browser testing infrastructure.
+All approaches will use the same application under test and test cases.
+The following approaches are discussed:

+* Selenium Standalone
+* Self-hosted Selenium Grid
+* BrowserStack: SaaS Product Compatible With Selenium Grid

 ### Explore